quaffpotion/ggt/README.md

 - For VHD define it so that links are tripartite simplicial graphs.
 Remark: Wise assumed NPC and attains bipartite simplicial.
 Lemma should imply that the parallel properties hold
 - Group for which the statement is false: ZxZ, Deformation spaces correspond to slopes correspond to homotopty types of s.c.c. on a torus
 - minimal crossings = squares in Guirardel core.

+### 2020-08-21

+- Went over using the CAT(0) property of the tree product and working with the quotient to get that the quotient is a graph of spaces and how this interacts with the cover to see that it is a tree of spaces.
+- In general for a CAT(0) cube complex we have that (1) hyperplanes are embedded and (2) hyperplanes are separating (both by Sageev)
+- Hyperplanes(subcomplex) = subcomplex intersect hyperplanes of ambient complex